bobydo/artillery-load-testing/README.md

 Login test reports are saved in the `reports/` directory with timestamps:
 - **JSON reports**: `login-test-YYYY-MM-DD_HH-mm-ss.json` (machine-readable)
 - **HTML reports**: `login-test-YYYY-MM-DD_HH-mm-ss.html` (human-readable)

+### Configuration-Driven Development
+The login feature uses a shared configuration file `config/login-config.yaml` that defines:
+- **UI Selectors**: CSS selectors for all login page elements
+- **Test Data**: Valid/invalid user credentials for testing
+- **API Contracts**: Expected request/response formats
+- **Performance Thresholds**: Acceptable response times and success rates

+This allows frontend and backend developers to work in parallel using the same "contract."

 - Edit `artillery-login.yaml` to match your real login API and payload if needed.